 Criminalization of LGBT people increases in the State of Mexico

-Arbitrary arrests, extortion, harassment, and stalking are some of the crimes police officers commit against the LGBT population.
+Arbitrary arrests, extortion, harassment and intimidation are some of the crimes that police officers commit against the LGBT population.

 Share

 MEXICO CITY, Mexico.
-In the State of Mexico, 116 out of a total of 125 municipalities criminalize LGBT+ people under the terms of Municipal Ordinances, such as "violations of morality and good customs, decency, obscenity, modesty, scandal, and exhibitionism."
+In the State of Mexico, 116 municipalities, out of a total of 125, criminalize LGBT+ people under terms such as “offenses against morality and good customs, decency, obscenity, modesty, scandal and exhibitionism” within the Municipal Codes.

-In Mexico, Municipal Ordinances are the most important regulations issued by city governments and determine the obligations of citizens and the powers of authorities in public safety.
+In Mexico, Municipal Ordinances are the most important regulations issued by the City Councils and determine the obligations of citizens and the powers of the authorities in public safety.

-Municipal parties cannot violate federal or state laws or the Constitution.
-However, public officials, especially police officers, commit human rights violations.
+Municipal ordinances cannot contradict federal or state laws, nor the Constitution.
+However, public officials, especially police officers, often commit human rights violations.

-"These practices of 'violations of morality and good manners' affect, and rather than creating a situation of order within a society, they generate situations that range from arbitrary arrests to the criminalization of certain activities and identities outside of cisgender and heterosexual norms," Ricardo Torres, president of Fuera del Clóset Presentes .
+“These practices of 'offenses against morality and good customs' affect and, rather than creating order within a society, generate situations ranging from arbitrary arrests to the criminalization of certain activities and identities outside of cisgender and heterosexual norms,” Ricardo Torres, president of Fuera del Clóset Presentes .

-The investigation began in 2021, however, this organization has been documenting arbitrary detentions, extortion, harassment, and bullying by public officials, primarily police, against dissidents and LGBT+ people in the State of Mexico for at least ten years.
+The investigation began in 2021, however, this organization has been documenting arbitrary arrests, extortion, harassment and intimidation by public officials, mainly police officers, against dissidents and LGBT+ people in the State of Mexico for at least ten years.

-"We must govern ourselves from a human rights perspective, not from something as subjective as modesty, obscenity, or indecency—something that is also a legacy of the viceroyalty," Torres added.
+“We must be governed by a human rights perspective and not by something as subjective as modesty, obscenity, indecency; something that is also a legacy of the viceroyalty,” Torres added.

-Police arbitrarily detain, harass, and extort LGBT+ people
+The police arbitrarily arrest, harass, and extort LGBT+ people

-The State of Mexico is made up of 125 municipalities, and 116 Municipal Ordinances contain violations related to "violations of morality and/or good customs," representing 92.8% of the total.
+The State of Mexico is made up of 125 municipalities and 116 Municipal Ordinances include infractions related to "offenses against morality and/or good customs", which represents 92.8% of the total.

-Most of these regulations classify a "prohibited act" as "attacking or harming public morals, good customs, decency, or other similar terms."
+Most of these regulations define a "prohibited act" as "offending or harming public morals, decency, modesty, or other similar terms."
 They do not define aggravating circumstances, but the report explains that these are considered "serious offenses."
-In 31 municipalities, these offenses carry arrests.
+In 31 municipalities, these offenses carry penalties for arrest.

-Furthermore, 50 municipalities penalize erotic-sexual practices in public spaces.
-The procedure for determining which practices are categorized under this assumption "is discretionary and subjective," resulting in arbitrary arrests of same-sex couples and giving rise to "acts of abuse of authority, extortion, and abuse," the report explains.
+Furthermore, in 50 municipalities, erotic and sexual practices in public are punishable.
+The procedure for determining which practices fall under this category "is discretionary and subjective," leading to arbitrary arrests of same-sex couples and giving rise to "acts of abuse of authority, extortion, and mistreatment," the report explains.

 Photo: Out of the Closet

-In 36 municipalities, legal regulations are in place that express specific actions to protect the rights of LGBTI+ people, although they also include violations related to "immorality or indecency."
+In 36 municipalities, legal regulations are registered that express concrete actions to protect the rights of LGBTI+ people, although at the same time they include infractions related to "immorality or indecency".

-Only nine municipalities in the entire State of Mexico do not consider "violations of morality and/or good customs."
-These are: Acolman, Calimaya, Coacalco, Ecatepec, Nicolás Romero, Nezahualcóyotl, Tecámac, Tequixquiac, and Valle de Chalco; they also have areas recognized in their regulations as units for sexual diversity or for the care of LGBT+ people.
+Only nine municipalities in the entire State of Mexico do not consider "offenses against morality and/or good customs" to be crimes against women.
+These are: Acolman, Calimaya, Coacalco, Ecatepec, Nicolás Romero, Nezahualcóyotl, Tecámac, Tequixquiac, and Valle de Chalco; these municipalities also have areas recognized in their regulations as sexual diversity units or LGBT+ service centers.

-Although, according to the analysis, only three of these "meet the minimum standards, at least at the legal level, to guarantee conditions of equality and non-discrimination."
+However, according to the analysis, only three of these "meet the minimum desirable standards at least at a legal level to guarantee conditions of equality and non-discrimination.".

 Young gays and lesbians: the most affected populations

-Young gay men and lesbian women between the ages of 18 and 35 are the populations most affected by these forms of "moral violations."
-The main forms of police action against these youth include public harassment, extortion under the threat of arrest, and arbitrary detention.
+Gay men and young lesbian women between the ages of 18 and 35 are the populations most affected by these "offenses against morality."
+The main ways in which the police act against these young people are: harassment in public, extortion under threat of arrest, and arbitrary detention.

-“It primarily happens when police witness an act of affection between couples in public, but it also happens in situations where harassment and arrests are prompted solely by gender expression, simply by how you look,” Torres said.
+“It mainly happens when the police see an act of affection between couples in public, but also in situations where what incites this harassment and arrests is only because of gender expression, just because of how you look,” Torres said.

-"The 125 Municipal Ordinances across the state, in general, reveal a lack of awareness regarding sexual and gender diversity among those who wield power in the City Councils, both the heads of the municipal Executive Branch and those who make up the Council," the analysis reads.
+“In the 125 Municipal Decrees of the entity, in general, they show a lack of knowledge regarding sexual and gender diversity on the part of those who exercise power in the City Councils, both by the heads of the municipal Executive Branch, as well as by those who make up the Council,” the analysis reads.

-Regarding trans identities, Ricardo Torres comments that the document did not include the perspective of how the concepts of "moral violations" are affecting, above all, trans women and those who engage in sex work.
+Regarding trans identities, Ricardo Torres comments that the document did not include the perspective of how the figures of “offenses against morality” are affecting, above all, trans women and those who engage in sex work.

-"It wasn't addressed in the report because we believe it's a complex issue and requires in-depth analysis with our colleagues.
-The dynamics of police harassment against them (trans women) occur primarily in areas where sex work is practiced.
-I would say that in more than 116 municipalities, there are provisions that go against sex work because it is also considered immoral, and it's important to address this with our colleagues because they even develop strategies for protection," she adds.
+“It wasn’t addressed in the report because we believe it’s a complex issue that requires in-depth analysis with our colleagues.
+Police harassment against trans women occurs primarily in areas where sex work takes place.
+I would say that in more than 116 municipalities there are regulations that go against sex work, considering it immoral, and it’s important to address this with our colleagues because there are even strategies in place for their protection,” she adds.

 Photo: Out of the Closet

-What options do LGBT people have to defend themselves against arbitrary detention?
+What options does the LGBT population have to defend themselves against arbitrary arrest?

 - Names of police officers.
-All public servants are required to provide their names.
+Every public servant is required to give their name.

 - Time and place of arrest.

-- Record audio, photos, or video, as it serves as evidence.
-No authority can deny you the right to record in public spaces or public officials.
+- Recording audio, photos, or video serves as evidence.
+No authority can deny you the right to record in public spaces or to record public officials.

-A general recommendation this organization makes to LGBT+ populations is to report and obtain information about their rights.
+A general recommendation that this organization makes to LGBT+ populations is: to report abuse and to have information about their rights.

 The earrings

 “The State has many outstanding issues.
-It is urgent to raise awareness and train the entire public service, especially those in charge of justice, from the police to the civil service.
-And to establish the appropriate actions in each comptroller's office to file a complaint without discrimination,” concluded Ricardo Torres.
+There is an urgent need for awareness-raising and comprehensive training across the entire public service, especially for those in charge of justice, from the police to the civil servants.
+And each comptroller's office must establish the appropriate procedures for filing complaints without discrimination,” concluded Ricardo Torres.

-Fuera del Clóset is sending this document to the 125 municipalities that make up the organization.
-So far, only 25 have responded by email.
+Fuera del Clóset sent this document to the 125 municipalities that make up the organization.
+So far, only 25 have acknowledged receipt via email.

-The surprising responses came from Toluca, Naucalpan, Neza, Cuautitlán Izcalli, and Tultitlán, where they are seeking to approach Fuera del Clóset to "generate a joint work plan."
+The surprising responses came from Toluca, Naucalpan, Neza, Cuautitlán Izcalli and Tultitlán; where they seek to approach Fuera del Clóset to “generate a joint work plan”.

-The current Municipal Ordinances are published every February, but they may be amended throughout the year.
+The current Municipal Decrees are published every February, but they can be amended throughout the year.

 Photo: Out of the Closet